 Prior to being appointed to any teaching assistantship (including course assistant appointments), international students must be screened for oral English proficiency by the English for Foreign Students (EFS) staff.
 (This TA screening is not the Stanford English Placement Test which determines whether entering non-native English speakers need to take courses in English appropriate to their academic program.)
-Note that students who are native speakers of English may call the EFS office (725-5378) to request a waiver.
-For further information about the TA screening process, please see (and refer students to) the EFS website
+Note that students who are native speakers of English may call the EFS office (650-725-5378) to request a waiver.
+For further information about the TA screening process, please see (and refer students to) the Screening of International Teaching Assistants.

 - Prior to the appointment, department administrators should discuss the TA screening and approval process with the international students whom they expect to appoint to teaching assistantships so that students can arrange their schedule accordingly.
 Whenever possible, the TA screening should take place at least one full quarter prior to the TA/CA appointment.

 - Departments that plan to appoint international students who have not been approved for teaching must ask those students to contact the EFS office immediately to arrange an appointment to be tested.